 The Essence Of Strangles

-From a more specific standpoint, chokes in grappling work in one of two way.
-Very rarely there’s a combination of both methods that works effectively.
+From a more specific standpoint, chokes in grappling work in one of two ways.
+Very rarely there’s a combination of both methods that work effectively.
 The primary method is blood chokes.
 The way they work is through bilateral pressure on both carotid arteries.
 No blood to the brain means no oxygen, which in turn means no consciousness.
 Air chokes are a little bit more unreliable and brutal, but effective nonetheless.
-They work by preventing air flow at the level of the trachea.
+They work by preventing airflow at the level of the trachea.

 Finally, the tool you use to apply the pressure is crucially important.
 You might use either the Gi or direct arm/leg pressure when you’re choking.
 Both kinds rely on different mechanics which you need to understand if you want to be successful.